CodeGator/CG.Validations/README.md

 #### How do I contact you?
 If you've spotted a bug in the code please use the project Issues [HERE](https://github.com/CodeGator/CG.Validations/issues)

+#### Should I use this package in my project?
+This codebase changes, often, so it may not be the best choice for a production project.